 Two days in Melbourne might seem like an awfully short time to explore a fantastic Australian city but if you are faced with limited time as I was when I visited for just over 48 hours a couple months ago, it is still possible to cover a bit of ground when it comes to the sights and eats in this world-class city Down Under.

-Here is a suggested itinerary that you can easily for two days in Melbourne even without renting your own car.
+Here is a suggested itinerary that you can do easily for two days to four days in Melbourne even without renting your own car.

 Laid out in a grid, the streets of Melbourne’s CBD are highly easy to navigate.
 This is an intuitive place to start your exploration of the city where many of the attractions are within walking distance of each other or just a short tram ride apart.
 I would recommend starting from the west and working your way to the center and the east where most of the interesting places are located.
 A hidden gem in Melbourne is 333 Collins Street, an unassuming office building from the outside but housing a beautiful lobby and dome.
 You’d be forgiven to think you’re somewhere in Europe!